Neural Correction Operator: A Reliable and Fast Approach for Electrical Impedance Tomography: Numerical Experiments

 \subsection{Robustness to Noise}

 In this section, we evaluate the robustness of the neural correction operator methods to reconstruct Shepp-Logan images under noisy measurements.
-To this end, D2N measurements are corrupted with $1\%$ multiplicative noise $\eta \sim U[-0.01, 0.01]$.
+To this end, we corrupt the D2N measurements with $1\%$ multiplicative noise $\eta \sim U[-0.01, 0.01]$ and $5\%$ multiplicative noise $\eta \sim U[-0.05, 0.05]$.
 For each noisy measurement $M^\eta$, we then run the L-BFGS solver for $K = 250$ iterations (denoted $\text{L-BFGS}_{250}$) to obtain a suitable low-fidelity prior $\hat{\sigma}$ for our methods.
 All models in this subsection were trained and tested with noisy data.

-In Figure~\ref{fig:sl_noise_results_full}, we display four samples of Shepp-Logan media and the reconstruction results of each method from noisy measurements.
+In Figure~\ref{fig:sl_noise_results_full}, we display four samples of Shepp-Logan media and the reconstruction results of each method from measurements corrupted with 1\% noise.
 The L-BFGS baselines fail to recover any meaningful structure, while both ResNet and DDPM produce samples that are visually comparable to the noiseless case.
 These models are still able to capture the overall shape of the image, but miss finer details in the interior.
-In comparison, our neural correction operator methods demonstrate robust construction from noisy measurements in terms of both pixel values and shape of the interior ellipses, despite that both models may still hallucinate certain features for some media.
+In comparison, our neural correction operator methods demonstrate robust construction from noisy measurements in terms of both pixel values and shape of the interior ellipses.
+We also measure error statistics over the testing data set in Table \ref{tab:sl_noise_stats}, where it is shown that our methods achieve the best performance comparing to all baselines.

+Figure~\ref{fig:sl_noise_5pct_results_full} presents the reconstruction results for the same four samples of Shepp-Logan media when the measurements are corrupted with 5\% noise.
+At this higher noise level, we observe that $\text{L-BFGS}_{250}$ + ResNet displays increased blurring.
+Additionally, $\text{L-BFGS}_{250}$ + ResNet now struggles to determine the rotational orientation of the media.
+Same error statistics are conducted to the testing dataset with 5\% noise in Table \ref{tab:sl_noise_5pct_stats}, our methods still outperform all baseline models.